dani8439/well-grounded-rubyist/sample_code/chapter_one/notes.md

 This version economizes on variables-there aren't any-but requires anyone reading it to follow a somewhat denser (but shorter) set of expressions.
 Any given program usually has several or many spots where you have to decide between longer (but maybe clearer?) and shorter (but perhaps a bit cryptic).
 And sometimes, shorter cna be clearer.
 It's all part of developing a Ruby code style.

 We now have a generalized, if not terribly nuanced, solution to the problem of converting from Celsius to Fahrenheit.
 Let's widen the circle to include file input.

+#### READING FROM A FILE ####
+Reading a file from a Ruby program isn't much more difficult, at least in many cases, than reading a line of keyboard input.
+The next version of our temperature converter will read one number from a file and convert it from Celsius to Fahrenheit.